rrthomas/linton/doc/Conventions/body.in.md

 Each page is stored in its own directory, and named `index.html`.
 This is done so that all the materials for a page can be stored separately from other pages.

 This means that published URLs for your web site never need to include `.html`, as, for example, the page `foo/bar/index.html` will have a URL that ends `foo/bar`.
+(Note that it is still recommended to include the suffix `/index.html` in links within the site, so that the links work if the site is browsed offline.)

 For details of how the page is structured internally, see [Template](../Template/index.html).